prithwijitc/Noise-Supression-Challenge/README.md

 ## 1. Spectral Subtraction

+Code used can be found at : https://github.com/Gauri-Prajapati/Speech_Enhancement

 ### Step1: Setup Directory

 Make sure that you have the ```main.m```, ```spectruesub.m``` and ```stationary_noise_evaluate.m``` files in the same directory.